May 18, 2023

 In other words, everyone must speak the same language across all parts of an organization when defining the right metrics to use, discussing issues, and exploring other customer experience-related activities.

 Develop a Digital-First Culture to Deliver the Best Customer Experience

+What is the connection between digital transformation and customer experience?
 Following a study 3Pillar Global undertook in conjunction with the University of Maryland to determine the top drivers of innovation, we discovered that the most successful companies have in common an attractive culture.